RiversideLabs/landmark/README.md

 *	From the LandmarkJS directory, run `sudo npm link` (you will need to enter your system password)
 *	From your project directory, e.g. `~/Development/MySite` (the one with your `package.json` file in it) run `npm link landmark`.
 This will create a link between `~/Development/MySite/node_modules/landmark` and `~/Development/LandmarkJS`.

-Then `require('landmark')` normally in your app - the development copy will be used.
+Then `require('landmark-serve')` normally in your app - the development copy will be used.
 Note that running `npm update` will ignore new versions of landmark that have been published.

 To go back to using a published version of LandmarkJS from npm, from your project directory, run `npm unlink landmark` then `npm install`.